0xProject/0x-mesh/packages/webpack-example/README.md

 ### Running the Example

-To run the example, first change into the __examples/browser__ directory and then run:
+To run the example, first build the monorepo by changing into the __../../__ directory (the project's root directory) and then run:

 ```
-yarn install --force && yarn build
+yarn install && yarn build
 ```

-Then simply serve the __examples/browser/dist__ directory using the web server of your choice and navigate to the page in your browser.
+Then simply serve the __./dist__ directory using the web server of your choice and navigate to the page in your browser.
 For example, you could use `goexec`: